 Another big thing that goes hand in hand with feature validation is prioritization.
 Set goals make it easier to prioritize features and user stories later in the development.
 Grooming the backlog is also easier if you have the elevator statement on hand.

-However, decisions aren’t always big and product changing.
+However, decisions aren’t always big and product changes.
 Every person makes many micro-decisions every day.
-These add up and create an impact (read more).
+These add up and create an impact (read the HBR: Microsdecisions for macro impact).
 Having clarity about the product and knowing what we’re developing helps align these decisions with product goals.

 Acts as a linking agent for everyone in the development